-Highfield Road: One of the challenging projects of the year was determining an innovate way to access fully landscaped private property to upgrade Council's stormwater system capacity.
-Council's Engineering and Works Teams combined challenge. meet the
+Highfield Road: One of the more challenging projects of the year was determining an innovate way to access a fully landscaped private property to upgrade Council's stormwater system capacity.
+Council's Engineering and Works combined Teams meet the challenge. to